Nancy E. Easton

 One of New York’s first and most acclaimed devotees of Greenmarket cooking, Bill Telepan is committed to showcasing the season’s bounty through his cuisine.
 Bill insists on understanding where his ingredients come from, how they’ve been cared for and using the best of what is available—a thoughtfulness that’s reflected in the vibrant dishes he creates at his namesake restaurant.
 Bill’s style of cooking stems from his childhood in New Jersey, where his family shared hearty meals made with vegetables from their garden.
 His mother took pride in serving bold dishes influenced by her Hungarian heritage, and her passion resonated with Bill.
 He began working at local restaurants before enrolling in the Culinary Institute of America.

 After graduating in 1987, Bill accepted a job at one of Manhattan’s top restaurants, Gotham Bar and Grill.
 As a line cook working under Alfred Portale, Bill learned the importance of treating vegetables with care and precision to enhance their natural beauty and flavor.
+In 1990, Bill traveled to Mionnay, just north of Lyons, to apprentice with Alain Chapel at his eponymous Three-Star Michelin restaurant.
+While there, Bill acquired an appreciation for cooking locally and seasonally.
 Bill’s career came full circle in 1991, when he signed on as executive chef of Gotham Bar and Grill with Alfred Portale.
 During his four years there, Bill prepared refined dishes using ingredients from nearby Union Square Greekmarket.
 Seeking a change, he became executive chef of Ansonia on the Upper West Side, where he developed his own menu and further refined his craft.

 With the desire to make his cuisine accessible to the home cook, Telepan penned the cookbook Inspired by Ingredients (Simon & Schuster), published in 2004.
 The following year, he opened Telepan restaurant on the Upper West Side.
 The restaurant allows Bill to showcase his simple and balanced approach to cooking and has attracted a loyal following and accolades including a glowing two-star review from The New York Times and the title of “Best Newcomer” in the 2007 Zagat survey.